CBshmear/Unfriended/README.md

 Run the command NPM I to install the necessary packages

 ## Usage
+Here is a link to the walkthrough video using insomnia to test routes:   https://drive.google.com/file/d/1c0qngBYCpm77w3Wo4aIV2aSmnMP4WJGX/view

 To use the application run the command "node index.js"